 Some quick breads are too sweet for me, too dry, or not flavorful enough.
-This recipe takes care of all these issues and what you get is a not-too-sweet, moist, flavorful loaf (actually 2 loaves) of pumpkin bread!
+This recipe takes care of all these issues, and what you get is a not-too-sweet, moist, flavorful loaf (actually two loaves) of pumpkin bread!

-This bread tastes even better the second day and the third, if there’s any left!
+This spiced pumpkin bread tastes even better on the second and third days, if there’s any left!
 I often freeze one of the two loaves.
-I like to make this in small loaf pans during the holidays and give friends four little loaves.
+During the holidays, I like to make this pumpkin bread recipe using small loaf pans and give friends four little loaves.

 I love having pumpkin bread for breakfast or a snack.
 A simple slice of this pumpkin bread is satisfying on its own.
 That said, here are a few more ways to serve this delicious pumpkin bread: